wooheemusic/jsonthefly/README.md

 # JSONTHEFLY
 This repo has been started to practise *javascript on the fly*.
-However, I found some codes are very intereting.
+However, I found some codes are very interesting.
 Let me introduce some features.

 ## Features